lyledavids/artelaaspect/README.md

 ## Contract Overview
-Smart contract functions to  handle various aspects of the freelancing platform.
+Smart contract functions in AssemblyScript to  handle various aspects of the freelancing platform.
 Here's an overview of how some key functions might work

 1. **User Registration and Identity Verification:**
    ```typescript